 What sort of tests do you do to make sure a fabric will hold up over time?

 We perform a variety of tests with third-party testing organizations, depending on what we want a particular material or garment to do.
 We might test a garment’s ultraviolet protection factor (UPF) — or its ability to block UV rays.
 We also test for breathability, wind resistance, and water repellency.
 For bras and tights, we test stretch and recovery.
 We test our apparel for color-fastness and general performance characteristics, like snagging or pilling, for up to 25 washes.
-And if a garment like the Notch Thermal Hoodie has antimicrobial and anti-odor properties, we test the efficacy of those properties for up to 50 washes.
+And if a garment like the Notch Thermal Hoodie has antimicrobial and anti-odour properties, we test the efficacy of those properties for up to 50 washes.

 We want to ensure that our claims about the materials and clothing we make are true.
 And we observe how runners are using our clothing and listen to the feedback they have to share.
 We’ll then tweak some of our fabrics over time to improve their performance.

 For example, we’ve tweaked the Notch fabric over the last several years.
-We added antimicrobial and anti-odor properties to the Notch in fall 2019 to reduce smell and to potentially increase the number of times you can wear a garment made with Notch without washing it.
+We added antimicrobial and anti-odour properties to the Notch in fall 2019 to reduce smell and to potentially increase the number of times you can wear a garment made with Notch without washing it.
 Last fall, we reduced the fabric’s stretch slightly to create less of a slouchy fit.